Anne-Marie Trevelyan: Backbencher

 At the 2015 general election, Trevelyan was elected as the MP for Berwick-upon-Tweed, gaining the seat for the Conservatives with a 9.6% swing, after the sitting MP Sir Alan Beith stood down.
 She was re-elected with an increased majority in the 2017 general election.
+She increased her majority again in the 2019 election.
+In the 2024 general election, Trevelyan contended the new seat of North Northumberland and lost to Labour.

 In June 2015, Trevelyan was appointed Vice-Chairman of the newly created All-Party Parliamentary Group on Forestry.
 In Parliament, Trevelyan served on the Public Accounts Select Committee between July 2015 and May 2017.

 In November 2015, she was appointed to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.
 On 27 October 2016 during Prime Minister's Questions the then-Prime Minister Theresa May praised Trevelyan for her work on the Armed Forces Covenant.
 In January 2018, Trevelyan was appointed as Parliamentary Private Secretary to Gavin Williamson in the Ministry of Defence.

 An outspoken Eurosceptic, Trevelyan resigned as a Parliamentary Private Secretary in November 2018 over her disagreement with Theresa May's draft Brexit withdrawal agreement.

 In November 2018, Trevelyan referred Labour shadow minister Kate Osamor to the Parliamentary Commissioner for Standards, on the grounds that Osamor's behaviour "failed to uphold" the code of conduct for MPs, after Osamor continued to employ her son Haringey Councillor, Ishmael Osamor, as a senior communications adviser, despite her son pleading guilty to possession of drugs valued at £2,500.
 Osamor denied any wrongdoing and called the referral "politically motivated".